jkeen/popularity/README.md

 p.score #=> comment score
 ```

+### Why No Twitter?

+Twitter discontinued support for the url count API.

 ### Contributing to Popularity

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.